Homemade Sloppy Joe Recipe

-Homemade Sloppy Joes are a great weeknight dinner for a family of two or ten!
-This meaty sandwich recipe has all natural ingredients, as opposed to The Canned Sloppy Joe sauce...no additives, preservatives or high-fructose-corn-syrup.
+This hot, meaty sandwich recipe has all natural ingredients, as opposed to canned Sloppy Joe sauce…no additives, preservatives or high-fructose-corn-syrup.

-This Homemade Sloppy Joe recipe is a life-saver and you can feel good about serving your family a "healthy" Sloppy Joe!
+Before you open a can of “Manwich™” Sloppy Joe sauce, try this Homemade Sloppy Joe recipe!
+It’s a life-saver and you can feel good about serving your family a “healthy” Sloppy Joe!

-- Cook ground beef in a skillet with a little oil until the meat is no longer pink
+- Brown ground beef in a large skillet on medium heat with a little oil until the meat is no longer pink

-- Add remaining ingredients and allow to simmer uncovered until the mixture thickens
+- Add remaining ingredients and allow to simmer uncovered and on low heat until the mixture thickens

 - Taste for salt and pepper

-- Put it on a toasted bun and call it dinner!
+- Put it on a hamburger bun and call it dinner!

-Ground turkey is an excellent and leaner substitute for ground beef; however, if you use ground turkey, you may need to increase the broth in order to ensure a truly "sloppy" experience!
+Ground turkey is an excellent and leaner substitute for ground beef; however, if you use ground turkey, you may need to increase the broth by adding a little more tomato sauce in order to ensure a truly “sloppy” experience!

 Ingredients